OleksandrVahin/python-mini-projects/README.md

 2) Magic ball 8 - the game where you can ask the magic ball about everything, especially about your future
 3) Password generator - a program where you can generate password which some opthions
 4) Caesar cipher - a program which can encrypt and decrypt caeser cipher in english an russian
+5) Hangman - a classic game, where you have to guess word in 6 tries or person will die